---

 On each `resources/updated` (for cnvs-shaped snapshots) the skill does one `resources/read`, picks the latest-touched item across `texts`/`lines`/`images`, and if its `author` matches any rule it suppresses the notification.

-Each emitted event carries a `trigger` block so the model sees *who* caused the push without a second fetch:
+Each emitted event carries a `trigger` block so the model sees *who* caused the push without a second fetch.
+The `connected` and `subscribed` lines below land on **stderr** since v0.3 (or stdout under `--verbose`); only the `resource_updated` line below reaches stdout by default:

 ```json